dierk-bentpiening/COVID-19-TELEGRAM-INFORMATION-BOT/README.md

 The project folder contains Python programs for the migration and integration of data from the Federal Statistical Office

+## Version 3.10: Data Insert Tool integrated

+We have added a Windows application for writing current curfews and messages and updating links.

+It is available in every current release.

 ## License
 CITBS